LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

 This section is probably going to change over time, anyway we are a small group of volunteers who in their spare time contribute to the project.

-You can find us on [this](https://matrix.to/#/#raccoonforlemmy:matrix.org) Matrix space, where you can ask more questions in the General room or by writing directly to the administrator.
+To ask more questions or chat directly with people, you can find us on [this Discord server](https://discord.gg/erxQRFjJ) (there used to be a [this Matrix space](https://matrix.to/#/#raccoonforlemmy:matrix.org) but it's no longer used).

 ### 2.2 Code of Conduct